Let’s imagine for a minute what the world would be like if digital marketing did not exist!

-The article notes that in the five years up to 2013 alone, cloud computing specialist jobs saw the growth of an amazing 1,700%.
-All these jobs in one way or another contribute to industrial growth.
+The article notes that in the five years up to 2013 alone, cloud computing specialist jobs saw a growth of an impressive 1,700%.
+All these jobs, in one way or another, contribute to industrial development.

-So without digital marketing, all these new jobs that have created employment opportunities for countless around the globe, especially in developing countries like Nigeria would not have been possible.
+So without digital marketing and social networks, all these new jobs that have created employment opportunities suited for our digital world for countless around the globe, especially in developing countries like Nigeria, would not have been possible.